-- (1) Where any document will be a necessary step in legal proceedings on behalf of the Authority it shall be signed by the Clerk of the Authority unless any enactment otherwise requires or authorises, or the Authority give the necessary authority to some other person for the purpose of such proceedings. - (2) In relation to the discharge of the Authority's functions the Clerk or a senior member of his staff nominated by him shall be authorised on behalf of the Authority:- - (a) To give Notice to Quit and other Notices or formal demands which he may deem it requisite to serve in the interests of the Authority; - (b) To take legal proceedings for the recovery of any moneys due to the Authority and for possession of any property to which the Authority may be entitled; - (c) Generally to institute, defend and conduct any legal proceedings or to make representations affecting the property, rights or interests of the Authority for which the Authority may for the time being be entitled to authorise, institute or defend.
+- (1) Where any document will be a necessary step in legal proceedings on behalf of the Authority it shall be signed by the Clerk of the Authority unless any enactment otherwise requires or authorises, or the Authority give the necessary authority to some other person for the purpose of such proceedings. - (2) In relation to the discharge of the Authority's functions the Clerk or a senior member of his or her staff nominated by them shall be authorised on behalf of the Authority: - (a) To give Notice to Quit and other Notices or formal demands which he may deem it requisite to serve in the interests of the Authority; - (b) To take legal proceedings for the recovery of any moneys due to the Authority and for possession of any property to which the Authority may be entitled; - (c) Generally to institute, defend and conduct any legal proceedings or to make representations affecting the property, rights or interests of the Authority for which the Authority may for the time being be entitled to authorise, institute or defend other than in the case of prosecutions brought about under the Regulatory Reform (Fire Safety) Order 2005.

-(d) In consultation with the Treasurer and Chief Executive, to settle uninsured claims for damages against the Authority where the amount does not exceed £50,000 other than in industrial relations cases.
+(d) In consultation with the Treasurer and Chief Fire Officer, to settle uninsured claims for damages against the Authority where the amount does not exceed £50,000 other than in industrial relations cases.